devHudi/gatsby-starter-hoodie/contents/posts/quick-start/index.md

 }
 ```

-Hoodie provides a configuration file called `blog-config.js`.
+gatsby-starter-hoodie provides a configuration file called `blog-config.js`.
 In this file, you can configure blog, biography (profile), and utterance.
 The website settings you are currently viewing are as above.

 Configure `blog-config.js` to suit your blog.
 However, it is recommended not to modify `utterances.type`.